hashicorp/terraform-provider-azurerm/website/docs/r/kusto_eventgrid_data_connection.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

 * `create` - (Defaults to 60 minutes) Used when creating the Kusto Event Grid Data Connection.
+* `update` - (Defaults to 60 minutes) Used when updating the Kusto Event Grid Data Connection.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Kusto Event Grid Data Connection.
 * `delete` - (Defaults to 60 minutes) Used when deleting the Kusto Event Grid Data Connection.